reviewpad/docs/aladino/builtins.md

 **Description**:

-Fails the action with a given fail message.
+Fails the action with a given fail message which will appear in the logs of the GitHub action.

 **Parameters**: